ClearCalcs/custom-diagram-boilerplate/docs/static-diagram-core.md

 Unlike the simplified server render function, SVGDOM is bundled to allow DOM manipulation mirroring the DOM API found in the browser.

-We add some boilerplate at top of `render.ts` called by the `render()`.
+We add some boilerplate at top of [src/static/render.ts](https://github.com/ClearCalcs/custom-diagram-boilerplate/blob/main/src/static/render.ts) called by the `render()`.
 The author should use the SVGDOM primitives for `document` and `window` in place of the browser equivalents and generate an SVG string from the result of those object's manipulation.

 The `storedParams` parameter will be provided as an object to the static diagram if user interaction has been added (see [Adding User Interaction](/quick-start-guide?id=adding-user-interaction)).